 For writing, we just had some fun with a few Halloween writing prompts that I typed up real quick for them.
 I made five different ones so that the students could have some choice in what they wrote about.
 Once they got their prompts, they were to brainstorm some ideas and get to writing.
 They enjoyed being able to write about Halloween.
 It was a nice break from our other essays that we’ve been working on.
 Here’s the set of writing prompts for you to download if you’d like them.
 Click here to download.

 For reading class, I wanted them to practice a bunch of reading standards but still wanted to incorporate the holiday.
 I also found that a lot of students knew what the holidays were but didn’t necessarily know the meaning behind the holidays or where they originated.
 Some holidays, they even had a totally incorrect idea of what the holiday was about.
 That’s the reason behind creating these Holiday Close Reading Passages with Mystery Pictures.
 I wanted to TEACH them about the holiday while incorporating some fun AND also practicing the standards.
 These passages are PERFECT for all of that.
-Check out the bundle of all holiday on TpT by clicking here or check it out on this website below.
+Check out the bundle of all holidays on TpT by clicking here.

 The Halloween set includes a non-fiction passage about the history of Halloween and one about Halloween around the world.
 I also include one fiction passage about Samhain for practicing some of those fiction standards.
 Each passage features 3 levels of text.
 The lowest level is written for 3rd graders, the middle level for 4th-5th graders, and the highest level for 6th graders.
 It’s great!
 Because they want to color their mystery picture correctly, they work really hard to read the passage and answer the questions.
 I’ve even included writing prompts and graphic organizers in the set to cover even more of the standards.
-Find the this set of close reads on TpT by clicking here or purchase below from this site.
+Find this set of close reads on TpT by clicking here.

 For Science, I bought some gummy-like pumpkins and a bunch of toothpicks.
 Each group received a bag with the same amount of each item and a planning page.
 Click here to get the freebie.